wallytutor/DryTooling.jl/docs/src/Cantera/status.md

-# Cantera wrapper for C-API in Julia
+# Status of Cantera wrapper

 This is an experimental interface to Cantera library based on its [C-API under beta testing](https://testing.cantera.org/documentation/docs-3.0/doxygen/html/dir_690289abfa5e09db35ec6757548a6dfc.html) version 3.0.
 This interface is at its early days and has developped for Julia >= 1.9.0 under Windows 10/11.
 When it is stable enough it will be published as a package and tested under other platforms.